diffplug/freshmark/README.md

 ## How to run it

-At the moment, you can run FreshMark using [Gradle](#gradle), the [console](#console), or the [Java API](#java-api directly.
+At the moment, you can run FreshMark using [Gradle](#gradle), the [console](#console), or the [Java API](#java-api) directly.
 If you need a different way to run FreshMark, build it and submit a PR!
 We'd be happy to help [in Gitter](https://gitter.im/diffplug/freshmark).

 ### Gradle

 Integration with Gradle is provided through the [Spotless](https://github.com/diffplug/spotless) plugin.
-Spotless can also enforce lots of style rules as well (tab vs whitespace, Java import ordering, etc), but it's completely a-la-carte.
+Spotless can also enforce lots of style rules as well (tab vs space, Java import ordering, etc), but it's completely a-la-carte.
 To just apply FreshMark to all of the markdown in your project (and nothing else), simply add this to your `build.gradle`:

 ```groovy
 plugins {